 Each tier includes personal property coverage, liability protection, medical payments and additional living expenses.
 Optional add-ons include identity theft protection and valuable items coverage.
 Policies cover fire, theft and water damage (except natural flooding).

 Premiums can vary significantly by state, influenced by factors like local crime rates, natural disaster risks and regional regulations.
-Even at higher coverage levels, State Farm maintains its competitive edge with a 96 out of 100 value score across all coverage tiers.
+Even at higher coverage levels, State Farm is ranked best with a 96 out of 100 value score across all coverage tiers.

 Discounts Available